Air Fryer Meatballs

 5 from 37 votes

-These easy Air Fryer Meatballs are ready in a jiffy with easy instructions and basic ingredients to serve for dinner or as an appetizer.
+These easy Air Fryer Meatballs are made with all beef and cook in 10 minutes with basic ingredients to serve for dinner or as an appetizer.

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’ve ever wanted to try your hand at making meatballs, then now is the time to give it a shot with this ridiculously easy Air Fryer Meatball recipe.
-Grab a bowl and mix ground beef with just a handful of ingredients before forming it into little beefy balls of goodness.
+If you’ve ever wanted to try your hand at making meatballs, then now is the time to give it a shot with this super easy Air Fryer Meatball recipe.
+Grab a bowl and mix ground beef with just a handful of ingredients and then shape into meatballs.
 Using the air fryer is a quick way to get crispy, tender meatballs that cook up in half the time than baking in the oven!

 Ingredients for recipe in individual bowls and before prepped: marinara sauce, an egg, garlic cloves, breadcrumbs, seasonings, milk, and fresh parsley.